trytouca/trytouca/sdk/cpp/docs/Build.md

 ## Required Build Tools

-As of v1.2, We use [Conan] for managing our third-party dependencies and [CMake] as our build system.
-If you do not have [Conan] or [CMake] installed already, please consult with their documentation for instructions to install these tools on your platform.
+As of v1.3, We use [CMake] as our build system.
+If you do not have a recent version of CMake installed already, please consult with their documentation for instructions to install it on your platform.

 ## Obtaining the Source Code